 Why Jammin’ Sessions?

-Jeff Prouty was inspired by John Kao, author of Jamming: The Art and Discipline of Business Creativity, when the idea for Jammin’ Sessions was realized 26 years ago.
+Jeff Prouty was inspired by John Kao, author of Jamming: The Art and Discipline of Business Creativity, when the idea for Jammin’ Sessions was realized nearly 30 years ago in 1995.
 Prouty read the book and heard the Harvard Business School professor speak at a conference.

-Since then, The Prouty Project has hosted 10 “jams” a year!
+Since then, The Prouty Project has hosted 9 to 10 “jams” a year!